hse-project/hse-project.github.io/v2/docs/gs/params.md

 value data from pmem to capacity

-Below is a visualization of these `mclass.policy` settings in terms of which media classes may contain key and value data.
+Below is a visualization of these `mclass.policy` settings in terms of the media classes that may contain key and value data for a KVS.

 | mclass.policy | pmem | staging | capacity |
 | :-- | :-- | :-- | :-- |